 Located in Asia, Japan is home to more than 126 million people.
-Japan possesses the 3rd largest exponentially growing economy in the world and is considered to be a hub for innovation.
-It is often considered by international students since it consists of well-accredited and top-notch institutes providing exceptional education across various fields.
+Japan possesses the 3rd largest exponentially growing economy in the world and is globally considered a hub for innovation.
+It is also a top study destination for international students thanks to its world-class educational system and several well-accredited and top-notch institutes providing exceptional education across various fields.
 Lastly, Japan is a relatively safe country with a low criminal activity level; this encourages students to study and live in this haven.

-The official language of the country is Japanese and is used as a means of communication by almost the entire nation.
-However, international students can avail the opportunities Japan has to offer by knowing the Japanese or English language.
-If you are looking for exciting opportunities to study abroad, opt for Japan, and don’t miss out on the immersive rich culture this country has to offer to its international students!
+The official language is Japanese which is used as a means of communication by almost the entire nation.
+However, international students can avail more opportunities by knowing the Japanese or English language.
+If you are looking for an exciting study abroad destination, opt for Japan, and be ready to immerse in the rich culture this country has to offer to its international students!

 If you’re planning to study here, make sure to read more as we tackle the different language tests in Japan!

-The language requirements for international students are different according to the college/university they apply along with the degree chosen.
-It is of common occurrence that a large majority of Japanese institutes require international students to have a basic knowledge and understanding of the Japanese language proven through a proficiency test.
+The language requirements for international students differ according to the college and program they apply for.
+It is common for Japanese institutes to require international students to have a basic knowledge and understanding of the Japanese language proven through a proficiency test.

 At times, universities can also make it mandatory for students to study a particular language alongside their regular studies.
 For example, some programs require prior knowledge of the English language.